dirkkelly/dirkkelly/content/collapse/isaam-zahreddine--lion-of-the-republican-guard--syrian-army-.md

 It’s been 6 months since his death from a landmine, hopefully these memes will one day be recognized as some of the more honest reflections on America’s decades long attempted invasion and destruction of Syria.

-When the American empire falls to the people of this world, when they rise up and overthrow the vicious murderers like George Bush Snr, Bill Clinton, George Bush, Barack Obama, Hillary Clinton, and Mike Pompeo.
+When the American empire falls to the people of this world, when they rise up and overthrow the vicious murderers like George Bush, Bill Clinton, George Bush II, Barack Obama, Hillary Clinton, and Mike Pompeo.

 ![Why?](/uploads/2018/04/21/DD6BDDF2-FC98-43C3-83D5-F0DBFBC6191C.jpeg)